Broken Angel (song)

 "Broken Angel" is a single by Iranian singer Arash, which was released in 2010 by Warner Music.
 It features Swedish singer Helena with Marianne Puglia appearing in the music video.

 The music video of this song is the most-viewed music video of Arash YouTube channel.
+On December 5, 2025, Norwegian DJ Alan Walker and DJ Steve Aoki, under the name Lonely Club, released a remaster with electronic elements, as well as the album "Broken Angel (This is Lonely Club) [Remixes]" that has 6 Songs, And has remixes of Alex Skrindo, K-391, Auto-Remixes, and a Extended version.